app/node.frameworkless.boilerplate/README.md

-## Drop-in boilerplate code and folder structure for quick start plain Node.js project
+## Drop-in boilerplate code and folder structure for plain Node.js project start
 This is for vim users.
 Check [master](https://github.com/app/node.frameworkless.boilerplate) for editor independent version.
 Simple server side Node.js application (for example API provider) — is the best usage case of the boilerplate.

 ### Main features
 - Command line oriented development.
 No IDE, no framework, just your faivorite code editor
-- Brake you app in modules and put them to `app/node_modules` folder for Node’s require algorithm
+- Break you app into modules and put them to `app/node_modules` folder for Node’s require algorithm
 - Develop your app by running `node app/server.js`
 - Deploy your app by targeting nginx/apache config root to `web/` folder and run `./bin/pm2-start.sh` daemon